 Hobby Knippers are some of the lesser thought of hobby tools.
 But the right snips can save you some time and frustration when cleaning up your models ready for paint.
-To that end, we are taking a look at the best Spue Cutters for miniatures and models.
+To that end, we are taking a look at the Best Sprue Cutters for miniatures and models.

 Sprue cutters in their simplest form are just a pair of snips. if you are after the lowest budget options you can pick these up at most local discount stores for very little money.
 Alternately just search for hobby Cutters on Amazon or eBay, and if you’re happy with them. great.
 I’ve used the same pair for over 20 years and they still do the job.

-Choosing the Best Knippers for Miniatures & Models – Summary
+Choosing the Best Nippers for Miniatures & Models – Summary

 For those just interested in the list not the reasoning. this grid below will outline The Best Sprue Cutters / Nippers for Miniatures & Models.

 |2||Tamiya – Sharp Pointed Side Cutter for Plastic (74123)|

 |6||Xuron – 2175ET|

 |7||Army Painter Plastic Frame Cutter|